avigad/mathematics_in_lean_source/source/basics.rst

 As a hint, you can use the theorem ``add_neg_cancel_right`` and the ``linarith`` tactic.

-For another challenge,
-mathlib's manic naming convention is on proud display in the library's name for the triangle inequality:
+Lean's naming convention is made manifest in the library's name for the triangle inequality:

 .. code-block:: lean